DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Kereza is suspicious of the players, believing them to be vampires, zombies, or ghouls in disguise.
 Regardless of the players’ response, Ismark intervenes, gently chiding Kereza for her paranoia and reassuring the other Barovians with good humor that the players are clearly alive, “just like us."

-Ismark then kindly invites the players beyond the barricade through a removeable section and welcomes them.
+Ismark then kindly invites the players beyond the barricade through a removable section and welcomes them.
 (The section is nailed shut at night.)
 He confesses, however, that he’s afraid they’ve come at a poor time, sharing that the village has been under siege by an undead horde the past several nights.

-After confirming that the barricade is nearly repaired, Ismark invites the players to join him at the Blood of the Vine Tavern at the center of town, where where they can speak further and share drinks. (“We have at least three hours before dusk falls," he says, squinting at the gray sky overhead.
+After confirming that the barricade is nearly repaired, Ismark invites the players to join him at the Blood of the Vine Tavern at the center of town, where they can speak further and share drinks. (“We have at least three hours before dusk falls," he says, squinting at the gray sky overhead.
 “Should give us enough time before the dead return.")

 If the players agree, Muriel follows them to the town square, staying aloft in the air overhead and watching with keen interest.